meeque/tls-playground/README.md

 docker image push "${DOCKER_HUB_USER}/tls-playground:latest"
 ```

-You may also find a pre-built TLS PLayground image at [meeque/tls-playground:latest](https://hub.docker.com/r/meeque/tls-playground), but no guarantees that it's actually based on the latest sources.
+You may also find a pre-built TLS Playground image at [meeque/tls-playground:latest](https://hub.docker.com/r/meeque/tls-playground), but no guarantees that it's actually based on the latest sources.

 ### Running with Docker